akanshmurthy/asteroids/README.md

 ##Features

-Allows players to navigate and shoot with a keyboard strokes.
+- Allows players to navigate and shoot with keyboard strokes.
+- Utilizes the Canvas API and the Keymaster microlibrary.
+- Rotates ship by calculating velocity and position with trigonometric functions.
+- Spawns enemies with a custom seeding algorithm for added difficulty.

 ##Gameplay Instructions